UserManagedAccess/UMA-Legal/README.md

-# UMA-Legal
-For Legal Oriented UMA Materials and Collaboration
+This Repository Houses Legal Oriented UMA Materials and Collaboration.